VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Related Work

-The studies on negative guidance are very limited (only \citep{ban_understanding_2024, koulischer_dynamic_2025, schramowski_safe_2023}).
-Ban \textit{et al.} \citep{ban_understanding_2024} finds that the negative prompts affect the model by delayed effects and neutralization.
-After the model has generated unwanted contents, the negative guided vector ($u_{p^-}$) will neutralize the content.
+The studies on dynamic negative guidance are very limited (only \citep{ban_understanding_2024, koulischer_dynamic_2025, schramowski_safe_2023}).
+Ban \textit{et al.} \citep{ban_understanding_2024} found that the negative prompts affect the model by delayed effects and neutralization.
+After the model has generated unwanted contents, the negative guided output ($u_{p^-}$) will neutralize the content.
 They also observed the reverse activation effect, where the negative prompt introduced early in the diffusion processes could actually induce the unwanted concepts.
 To address this, they proposed applying the negative guidance later in the diffusion process and found it effective.

 \citet{schramowski_safe_2023} used a very similar idea as CFG to avoid unwanted (NSFW) content.
 They generate an unsafe vector and purposely avoid it by subtracting it from the predicted noise.
-They also added a pixel-level guidance scale that depends on the pixel-wise distance between the positive predicted noise and the unwanted noise.
+They also added a pixel-level guidance scale that depends on the pixel-wise distance between the positive predicted noise and the unwanted noise, making it adaptive to different regions in the image.

 \citet{koulischer_dynamic_2025} used similar ideas of both and proposed a temporal dynamic guidance scale method.
 They calculate a probability that the generated concept contains negative content and adjust the guidance scale accordingly.
 However, their adaptive scale only changes throughout the steps and does not adapt to different regions in the image.